Piano Tuning & Related Services

 Owner, President & Technician

 A piano technician with over 25 years of experience, Alice has worked with pretty much every kind of piano.
 Kind and connected, she loves working to promote the music community, and “save every piano puppy.”

 Shop Manager & Technician

 Originally just a customer, Julie has become simply an amazing technician with superb problem-solving skills.
 She holds an art degree, attends all of the local conferences, and is one of the best case-workers in the Midwest.

 Andrew has mastered his trade, not only with help from Alice, but through his extensive tuning work at Northwestern University.
 He is also a very diligent and dedicated associate member of the local Piano Technicians Guild.

-An experience copier repair specialist, Paul has worked on a wide variety of electronic components for decades.
+A very experienced copier repair specialist, and also a member of the Musical Instrument Technician Association, Paul has worked on a far and wide variety of electronic components for many decades.
 He also loves to play bass!

 A hardworker and a quick learner, Suzie helps us prepare the pianos for the showroom floor however she can.

 Digital Piano Repair

 There have been a stunning number of digital piano and keyboard models over the years, all a little bit different from each other (which makes getting parts and technical manuals challenging, to say the least!).
 Overall, they’ve collectively gotten better and better over the years, with fewer maintenance and repair problems.
 Yet, when there’s a sticky key, or a couple buttons don’t work, these digital pianos have gotten more and more complicated to take apart.
 So often times, in order to properly diagnose and quote an accurate repair estimate, we need to spend most of an hour taking an instrument apart.
 Typically, it’s most economical to fix all the issues we find at the same time, rather than putting it together and taking it apart later.